Florida: Sales Tax Handbook

 Vehicles purchases are some of the largest sales commonly made in Florida, which means that they can lead to a hefty sales tax bill.
 This page covers the most important aspects of Florida's sales tax with respects to vehicle purchases.
 For vehicles that are being rented or leased, see see taxation of leases and rentals.

 Florida collects a 6% state sales tax rate on the purchase of all vehicles.
 However, the total sales tax can be higher depending on the local tax of the area in which the vehicle is purchased in with a maximum tax rate of 1.5%.
 It should be noted that the local tax is only applied to the first 5,000 dollars of the cost of the vehicle.
-The maximum tax that can be owed is 1,025 dollars.

 In addition to taxes, car purchases in Florida may be subject to other fees like registration, title, and plate fees.
 You can find these fees further down on the page.